JoeyYi/RESTful-Blog/README.md

 # RESTful-Blog
-A RESTful blog app using Node, Express and Mongoose
+A RESTful blog app using Node, Express, Mongoose, and Semantic UI.